ReyanshKharga/killercoda-scenarios/docker-scenarios/intro.md

 Docker scenarios that includes the following:

 1. Run Nginx container and access default page
-2. Create a Docker image and run container
+2. Build a Docker image and launch a container from it